Bretton Woods international monetary system added the U.S. dollars to Gold as the only world

 2) Gold was valued at $35 per ounce

-and other currencies were a little undervalued in terms of gold allowing
+and other currencies were a little undervalued in terms of gold.
+This

-countries could sell resources and the few goods they produced to the
+countries to sell natural resources and the few goods they produced to the

-US manufactures didn't mind because England, France, Germany and Japan has
+U.S. manufactures didn't mind because England, France, Germany and Japan

-had lost much of their industrial base and made little for export.
+had lost much of their industrial base and produced little for export.

 resulting in high profits for US companies and high salaries for their